🎙️ Voice AI Fundamentals

 What's enabling the speedup:

 • Streaming TTS at 100ms TTFA.
-Cartesia, ElevenLabs Flash, and a couple of newer systems have collapsed this number.
+Cartesia, Simba Flash, and a couple of newer systems have collapsed this number.

 • Smaller, faster LLMs that are good enough.
 Llama 3.3 8B, Gemini Flash, GPT-4o-mini.
 The "good enough" bar got crossed for most voice agent tasks.